Space

 November 25, 1992

-A recommendation by the City Manager to essentially adopt the Park and Recreation Board recommendations, with the exception that the Reserve be established for a five-year period.
+A recommendation by the City Manager to essentially adopt the Park and Recreation Board recommendations, with the exception that the Seal Rock Reserve be established for a five-year period.
 The City Manager's recommendations were adopted.
 The water and land within the reserve would be "off-limits to human and pet intrusion."
 In making these recommendations, the City recognized that marine mammal populations in the area of Seal Rock, and harbor seals in particular, had increased during the prior ten years.

 1993